Icons of Inclusion – Monday 21 July 2025

 Registration is for one delegate only and gains you access to the full-day programme.

-TRAVEL ADVISOR / MEDIA REGISTRATION
+TRAVEL ADVISOR / MEDIA REGISTRATION (COMPLIMENTARY)

 Complimentary places only apply to travel advisors/agents, tour operators and members of the travel trade; as well as members of the media including travel editors, journalists, freelance travel writers and content creators.
 All other attendees are required to purchase a full delegate ticket.

-Please contact welcome@iconsofinclusion.com for registratation.
+Please contact welcome@iconsofinclusion.com for registration.

-Speakers
+Speakers and presenters

 More speakers to be confirmed soon